nextcloud/documentation/developer_manual/design/layoutcomponents.rst

 The user-specific settings for your app may be shown in a settings modal, which can be accessed through a settings entry at the bottom of the navigation.
 Try to keep the settings to a minimum, as too many configurable options can be a burden to the user.
 If no settings are needed for the app, that is great and the settings modal can be omitted.
 Within the modal, categorizing your settings can sometimes offer a better experience if you have a lot of settings.
 If this is required, the categories are placed in the left of the settings modal.

 You can also include a "Help" as an entry in the settings of your app and provide some simple information about your app and how to use it.
-Some apps like Talk and Mail also include keyboard shortcuts.
+Some apps like Talk and Mail also include keyboard shortcuts. `Link to the settings Vue component <https://nextcloud-vue-components.netlify.app/#/Components/App%20containers/AppNavigation?id=appnavigationsettings>`_.

 Also see: :ref:`Modal`

 List items
 ----------